Frequently Asked Questions

 - Simply put, the Army offers a wider range of career opportunities, in more places around the world, than any other U.S. military branch.
 The U.S. Army is the 4th largest organization in the entire world.
 If you can dream it, you can do it in the Army.

 ARE ALL COLLEGE MAJORS COMPATIBLE WITH ARMY ROTC?

 Army ROTC Cadets are allowed to major in nearly all academic areas.

 WHAT ARE ARMY ROTC COURSES LIKE?
 HOW WILL THE CLASS WORK HELP ME?
-WILL ROTC CLASSES INTERFERE WITH HIS/HER OTHER STUDIES?
+WILL ROTC CLASSES INTERFERE WITH MY OTHER STUDIES?

 Army ROTC classes normally involve one elective class and one lab per semester.
 Although the classes involve hands-on fieldwork as well as classroom work, they are standard college classes that fit into a normal academic schedule.
 These courses develop student c haracter, decision making, and leadership.
 For more details, see: Curriculum.